 San Clemente 402 Pasadena Court

-Best setting along the Coast with huge potential for increased value.
-Unparalleled views of the Ocean, White Water, Pier, Beach, Coastline, Dana Point Harbor, Catalina Island & breathtaking Sunsets from inside this Historical Estate home or from the expansive Historical Gardens that surround a naturalized Water Cascade inspired by Italy's 'Villa Lante', a Moorish Style Fountain & Terraced grounds.
-Sea Cliffs - One of San Clemente's Finest Showcase Homes from the 1920's.
-This One-of-a-kind pro...$5,260,000
+Sea Cliffs - One of San Clemente's Finest Showcase Homes from the 1920's, offers an extraordinary setting along the Coast with huge potential for increased value.
+Unparalleled views of the Ocean, White Water, Pier, Beach, Coastline, Dana Point Harbor, Catalina & breathtaking Sunsets from inside this Historical Estate home or from the expansive Historical Gardens that surround a naturalized Water Cascade inspired by Italy's 'Villa Lante', a Moorish Style Fountain & Terraced grounds.
+This One-o...$4,995,000

 SUPER, SUPER LOW PROPERTY TAXES, Approx. $2,700 a year!
 Home is part of the Mills Act and a true Historic Home and only 2 Blocks from the Beach!
 This charming and colorful 2 Bedroom 2 Bathroom Ole Hanson gem was built in 1928 & has been in the current homeowner’s family since the 1960s.
 A Spanish Revival home, it has been lovingly restored to its original beauty with an exact attention to detail.
 Many original architectural elements remain: the red tile roof, plaster walls, open beamed ceilin...$1,300,000